Generating Storytelling Images with Rich Chains-of-Reasoning

 Table~\ref{tab:sig_pipe_score} presents the performance across various configurations of the StorytellingPainter pipeline.
 By comparing the Semantic Score of images generated under two different prompting modes, we can observe that CoR-Guided Mode significantly improves the semantic complexity of generated stories and corresponding images.
-Specifically, according to the number of visual clues in Table~\ref{tab:sig_pipe_score} and Figure~\ref{fig:radar}, we can see that CoR-Guided Mode indeed improves the number of visual clues across multiple dimensions compared to the Naive Mode.
-In terms of diversity, the CoR-Guided Mode also achieves significantly higher Diversity Scores than the Naive Mode, which can be attributed to our dynamic ICL strategy.
+Specifically, according to the number of visual clues in Table~\ref{tab:sig_pipe_score} and Figure~\ref{fig:radar} (Appendix~\ref{sec:vc}), we can see that CoR-Guided Mode indeed improves the number of visual clues across multiple dimensions compared to the Naive Mode.
+In terms of diversity, the CoR-Guided Mode also achieves significantly higher Diversity Scores than the Naive Mode, which can be attributed to our Dyn-ICL strategy.

-\paragraph{Investigating the performance of different Storyteller models} According to Table~\ref{tab:sig_pipe_score}, when the prompt mode and Painter model are fixed, the storytelling ability of Storyteller models can be observed.
+\paragraph{Performance of different Storyteller models.} In Table~\ref{tab:sig_pipe_score}, by fixing the prompting mode and Painter model, we can evaluate the storytelling capabilities of different Storyteller models.

-GPT-4o and GPT-4.1, used as Storyteller models in combination with the Painter model GPT-Image-1, achieve the best performance.
-By comparing their Semantic Scores with CogBench, we can see that they are capable of generating some qualified Storytelling Images.
-However, the Semantic Score gap between images generated by GPT-4 and the top 30 human-created images in CogBench indicates that the model's ability still falls significantly short of top-level human performance.
+The combination of GPT-4o and GPT-4.1 as Storytellers with the GPT-Image-1 Painter yields the best performance.
+A comparison of their Semantic Scores against CogBench demonstrates their capability to generate plausible storytelling images.
+However, the score disparity between these models and the top 30 human-created images in CogBench indicates that their capabilities still fall significantly short of top-tier human performance.